anykettt/face-recognition-car-safety/README.md

-# face-recognition-car-safety
-A facial recognition system built using Python and OpenCV for use in car safety applications.
 # Face Recognition System for Car Safety

-This project detects and recognizes human faces using OpenCV and Haarcascade.
-It is designed to be integrated into vehicle systems for driver identification and security.
+This project uses facial recognition to detect and identify individuals with the goal of improving car safety systems.
+The system is built using Python and OpenCV, with Haarcascade classifiers for face detection.

+## Features
+- Real-time face detection and recognition
+- Approximately 92% accuracy in identifying known faces
+- Designed for use in vehicles to enhance driver authentication

-##  Tech Used
+## Tech Stack
 - Python
 - OpenCV
 - Haarcascade XML classifiers

-##  Features
-- Real-time face detection
-- ~92% accuracy in face recognition
-- Planned integration with car safety mechanisms

 ## Future Scope
-- Link to Arduino or IoT systems for real-time car control
-- Emergency lock/unlock features based on face ID
+- Integration with vehicle hardware (e.g., door lock/unlock systems)
+- Alert mechanisms for unauthorized access or unknown users

 ## Author
 Aniket Kumar